-Alberta Environment and Parks Alberta Environment and Parks manages the province's land base and natural resources through the Land-use Framework.
-All land-based activities are considered through this Framework, including tourism.
-The Alberta Parks division manages provincial parks in the region and is a potential partner in developing tourism product, as well as encouraging stewardship of the land.
-Strathcona County Heritage Foundation The Strathcona County Heritage Foundation collects, preserves, promotes and displays the history and heritage of Strathcona County through the operation of the Strathcona County Museum and Archives.
-This group could be further engaged in the development of culture and heritage experiences in the County to drive visitation.
-Alberta Economic Development, Trade and Tourism Alberta Economic Development, Trade and Tourism could be an important funding partner moving forward.
-The department also provides excellent resources, training and advice in implementation.
-Travel Alberta Travel Alberta provides funding for promotion of tourism initiatives through its cooperative marketing investment fund (currently on hold).
-It is important that the County works closely with Travel Alberta to benefit from its extensive knowledge and resources.
-Indigenous Tourism Alberta Indigenous Tourism Alberta's mandate is to lead the development of Alberta Indigenous tourism industry.
-ITA could be a future partner in the development of Indigenous-related tourism offerings in Strathcona County.
-Neighbouring Municipalities • There is potential to partner with neighbouring municipalities on regional tourism initiatives (especially product development, packaging and collaborative marketing).
-Go East of Edmonton • Go East is a regional tourism organization that partners with private businesses, non-profits and government organizations to promote the region east of Edmonton to key visitor markets.
-Other DMO's • There are opportunities to partner with other DMO's on initiatives that support tourism development.
-UNESCO • UNESCO could be further engaged to enhance the promotion and programming of the Beaver Hills area for tourism purposes.
+Alberta Environment and Parks Alberta Environment and Parks manages the province's lattice the Land-use Framework.
+All land-based activities are consistourism.
+The Alberta Parks division manages provincial parks in the reg tourism product, as well as encouraging stewardship of the lattice tourism product.
+Strathcona County Heritage Foundation The Strathcona County Heritage Foundation collects, preserve heritage of Strathcona County through the operation of the second second be further engaged in the development of County to drive visitation.
+Alberta Economic Development, Trade and Tourism Alberta Economic Development, Trade and Tourism could a forward.
+The department also provides excellent resources, t Travel Alberta Travel Alberta provides funding for promotion of tourism init investment fund.
+It is important that the County works close extensive knowledge and resources.
+Indigenous Tourism Alberta Indigenous Tourism Alberta's mandate is to lead the deve industry.
+ITA could be a future partner in the development of Strathcona County.
+Neighbouring Municipalities • There is potential to partner with neighbouring municipalities product development, packaging and collaborative marketing and collaborative Go East of Edmonton Go East is a regional tourism organization that partners government organizations to promote the region east of Edr Other DMO's • There are opportunities to partner with other DMO's on initia UNESCO UNESCO could be further engaged to enhance the promoti area for tourism purposes.